e-nikolov/thesis/notion/01-introduction.md

 ## Problem description

-MPyC supports \gls{tcp}[@cerfProtocolPacketNetwork1974] connections from the \gls{ip} suite between the \gls{mpc} participants but it does not currently provide a service discovery mechanism.
-Before performing a joint computation, all parties must know and be able to reach each other’s \gls{tcp} endpoints - either via a local \gls{ip} address on a \gls{lan}, or via a public \gls{ip} address or the \gls{dns} on the internet.
+MPyC supports \gls{tcp} connections from the \gls{ip} suite between the \gls{mpc} participants but it does not currently provide a service discovery mechanism.
+Before performing a joint computation, all parties must know and be able to reach each other's \gls{tcp} endpoints - either via a local \gls{ip} address on a \gls{lan}, or via a public \gls{ip} address or the \gls{dns} on the internet.
 This is not likely to pose a problem for most enterprise users, who are usually already exposing some public services, e.g. their website.
 However, most casual users who are not \gls{it} experts typically do not own a domain name nor know how to configure a publicly accessible server.
 Due to the limited supply of addresses supported by \gls{ip}v4 and the slow adoption of \gls{ip}v6, most \glspl{isp} do not allocate a public address for each machine in the home networks of their residential customers.
 Usually only their router has a temporary public address and it utilizes techniques such as \gls{nat} in order to enable the other local machines to initiate remote internet connections.
 However, connections to them cannot be initiated from outside the \gls{lan} without manually configuring port forwarding in the router to send the appropriate traffic to the intended machine.
 This poses some challenges and limits the usability of MPyC in every day scenarios due to the inherently \gls{p2p} nature of the involved communications.

 ## Research questions